 A Sportsbook, sometimes referred to as a bookmaker, is an online gambling website that accepts bets from individual sports bettors.
 Normally, bettors place wagers on a specific team or individual.
 Sometimes, a sportsbook also offers prop bets, which are wagers on future events or possible championship winners.
 The betting volume varies throughout the year, but sportsbooks are most active around major sporting events.

 Sports betting in Illinois is not yet legal, but many states are taking steps toward allowing the activity.
-While it is illegal, the state’s governor is counting on $200 million in sportsbook licensing fees to balance his budget.
+While it is illegal, the state’s governor is counting on $200 judi bola online million in sportsbook licensing fees to balance his budget.
 A majority of state House members signed a resolution calling for further deliberation on the matter.
 In addition, video gambling establishments, horsetracks, and professional sports leagues all want to offer sports betting.
 But a consensus isn’t yet in sight.